 You can call us on the number at the top of this page today, with our specialist advisors available to take your call 24/7.
 Alternatively, please see our contact section earlier in this guide for some other options.

-Thank you for reading our guide on holiday accident claims.
+Thank you for reading about what to do if you have an accident on holiday and how to make holiday accident claims.